Deletion-Restriction for Logarithmic Forms on Multiarrangements: SPOG results for

 \begin{theorem}[\cite{A6}, Theorem 1.4] Let $H \in \A, \A':=\A \setminus \{H\}$.
 Assume that $\A'$ is free.
 Then $\A$ is free if and only if $|\A'_X|-|\A^H_X|$ is a root of $\chi_0(\A'_X;t)$ for all $X \in L(\A^H)$. \end{theorem}

 \begin{proof} The ``only if '' part is clear.
 Let us prove the ``if'' part.
 The statement is clear if $\ell \le 3$, by, e.g., \cite{A}.
 Thus we can use the induction on $\ell$.
-By the induction hypothesis and the assumption, we may assume that $\A$ is locally free, i.e., $\A_X$ is free for all $X \in L(\A^H) \setminus \{0\}$.
+By the induction hypothesis and the assumption, we may assume that $\A$ is locally free: that is, $\A_X$ is free for all $X \in L(\A^H) \setminus \{0\}$.
 Assume that $\A$ is not free.
 Then by Theorem \ref{SPOGmain} , $\Omega^1(\A)$ is SPOG.
 Let

 be a minimal free resolution.
-Here we assume that $-1=d_1\ge -d_2 \ge \cdots \ge d_\ell$.
-We may assume that $\A'$ is essential, thus $-1>d_2 \ge \cdots \ge -d_\ell$.
-Since the generating set is minimal, we may assume that the coefficient of the degree $(-1)$-element in the relation is zero by the direct sum decomposition.
+Here we assume that $-1=d_1\ge -d_2 \ge \cdots \ge -d_\ell$.
+We may assume that $\A'$ is essential, thus $-1>-d_2 \ge \cdots \ge -d_\ell$.
+Since the generating set is minimal, we may assume that the coefficient of the degree-$(-1)$ element in the relation is zero by the direct sum decomposition.
 So

 where $d\alpha_L/\alpha_L, \omega_2,\ldots,\omega_\ell$ form a basis for $\Omega^1(\A')$ and $\omega \in \Omega^1(\A)$ a level element.
 By the assumption on $|\A'|-|\A^H|$, $\deg \omega=\deg \omega_i$ for some $i \ge 2$.
 Thus $g_j=0$ for all $j$ with $-d_j<-d_i$.
 If there is some $k$ with $-d_k=-d$ and $g_k \neq 0$, then we may replace $\omega_k$ by $\alpha_H \omega$ and $\omega_1, \omega_2,\ldots,\omega_{k-1},\omega, \omega_{k+1}, \ldots, \omega_\ell$ form a basis for $\Omega^1(\A)$.
 Thus such $g_k=0$.
 Namely, if we replace $d_i$ in such a way that $d_i<d_{i+1}$, then $g_j=0$ for all $j \le i$.
 Then let $\pp$ be a prime ideal containing $g_{i+1},\ldots,g_{\ell},\alpha_H$.
-Then $\pp$ determines a non-empty point in $\mbox{Proj}(S)$, and at this point $f_\pp=0$, so taking the residue field of the minimal free resolution above,
+Then $\pp$ determines a non-empty point in $\Proj(S)$, and at this point $f_\pp=0$, so taking the residue field of the minimal free resolution above,

 since $\A$ is locally free, a contradiction. \end{proof}